David Mitchell (comedian): Early life

-From the age of thirteen, Mitchell was educated at Abingdon School, a public school in Oxfordshire.
-Having always been top of the class at primary school and prep school, once he moved to Abingdon, he realised that there were plenty of people more intelligent than he was, so he turned his attention to debating and drama, "where [he] had a chance of being the best".
-There, Mitchell often took part in plays, "largely because you got to play cards backstage."
-His roles mainly consisted of small minute-long parts, until he won the role of Rabbit in Winnie-the-Pooh.
-This was the first time that he was "consciously aware I was doing a performance" and that that "was better, even, than playing cards."
-Mitchell had been "obsessed" with comedy writing since his school days, as he "always felt that doing a joke was the cleverest thing", and "would intrinsically prefer a parody of something to the actual thing itself".
+Mitchell often took part in plays "largely because [he] got to play cards backstage".
+His roles mainly consisted of small minute-long parts until he won the role of Rabbit in an adaptation of Winnie-the-Pooh.
+This was the first time that he was "consciously aware [he] was doing a performance" and that this "was better, even, than playing cards".
+He had been "obsessed" with comedy writing since his school days as he "always felt that doing a joke was the cleverest thing" and "would intrinsically prefer a parody of something to the actual thing itself".